Aqxorus/YEEH1/README.md

   });
 ```

+This will allow you to run the developer commands which are [here](./src/Commands/Developer)

-4. ### Run pnpm start || pnpm start:dev to run your bot.
+### 4. Run pnpm start || pnpm start:dev to run your bot.

+---

 ## Features

+### 1. Cooldown

-1. ### You can set your default cooldown for commands in your config.json file, under the 'defaultCooldown' property.
+You can set your default cooldown for commands in your config.json file, under the 'defaultCooldown' property.

 ```json
 {